What you will find on this page

 - Locate helpful resources.

-Do you care for a family member living with Alzheimer’s or another dementia?
+Do you care for a family member or friend living with Alzheimer’s or another dementia?

-The workshop was developed by University of Minnesota and has been found to decrease caregiver stress and increase caregiver confidence.
+This FREE, research-backed class developed by Emory University has been found to decrease caregiver stress and increase caregiver confidence.
+You will learn:

 This evidence-based program is designed to help caregivers reduce or eliminate their family member's problem behaviors and increase the pleasant times together.
 Examples of problem behaviors include sadness, depression, anxiousness, resistance to care, sleep issues, verbal or physical aggression.
 The STAR-Caregiver program can help if...